-This week’s really obscure English word is lucubration.
-It means pedantry and detail in writing.
-Your challenge?
-Write a sentence (or two) in the comments using this word.
-Copyright © Matthew Wright 2017
+This week’s obscure English word is peristeronic.
+It means something relating to pigeons.
+Your challenge: write a sentence or two in the comments using this word.
+Copyright © Matthew Wright 2022

 This week’s obscure English word is doryphore.
 It’s a word coined in the mid-twentieth century by Sir Harold Nicholson, and means a critic who is both pedantic and persistent.
 I’ve attracted a few of those over the years, courtesy of my writing, not that any of them have had the guts to actually introduce themselves … More The obscure word of the week is doryphore

 You must be logged in to post a comment.